jejaquez/jejaquez/README.md

 - Vulnerability Scanning
 - Vulnerability Management

 I am always exploring governance, compliance, leading frameworks, models, and standards to reduce threats and vulnerabilities.
 I have hands-on experience, exploring advanced topics, and I am always learning the latest concepts, and preparing for anticipated risks in the field of cybersecurity.
-In order to help others, I concentrate on the past, present, and future of cybersecurity.
+I am super eager to help others, for that reason, I concentrate my work on the past, present, and future of cybersecurity.

+I ❤️ cybersecurity and I dedicated to making it awesome.
+That's why I am developing Mageni, an open source vulnerability and attack surface management platform.
 Some of the technologies used to built Mageni are listed in the **toolbox** below.

 🧰 Toolbox